MD-MAFUJUL-HASAN/Online-Payroll-Management-System/README.md

   </p>

-How to Run ??
-Requirements

-Download and Install any local web server such as XAMPP/WAMP.
-Download the provided source code zip file. (download button is located below) Installation/Setup

-Open your XAMPP/WAMP's Control Panel and start the Apache and MySQL.
-Extract the downloaded source code zip file.
-If you are using XAMPP, copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
-And If you are using WAMP, paste it into the "www" directory.
-Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin Create a new database naming tei.
-Import the provided SQL file.
-The file is known as tei.sql located inside the database folder.
-Browse the Advance Charity Management System in a browser. i.e. http://localhost/members

-Default Admin Account:
-Username: 36303-1234567-8
-Password: shahg

 <h4>Following are the features of the developed system.</h4>
 <p>1.
 Its User-Friendly.
 Easy to use website.</p>
 <p>2.
 Store information about officers and criminals.</p>